Microsoft/go/eng/doc/fips/README.md

 > Prior to the introduction of the systemcrypto alias in Go 1.21, the constraint is:
   `//go:build goexperiment.opensslcrypto && goexperiment.cngcrypto && goexperiment.boringcrypto`.

-The `goexperiment.systemcrypto` tag's behavior is implemented in a Microsoft Go patch to the build system.
+The `goexperiment.systemcrypto` tag's behavior is implemented in a patch to the build system.
 It is not available in builds of upstream Go.
 The constraint `//go:build !goexperiment.systemcrypto` won't cause a build to fail with upstream Go, but it is always satisfied even if the BoringCrypto backend is enabled.

 ## Features